acavender/bishopsAndTwitter/Primary files/data_notes.md

 I made a copy of *that* dataset, removing all dioceses that aren't in the Lower 48.
 (So I removed Alaska, Hawaii, and the Virgin Islands.)
 I also corrected "DoÃ±a Ana" and "DoÃ±a Ana County" to "Doña Ana" and "Doña Ana County."

 I also figured out how to create groups so that I can see the dioceses without the underlying county lines.
 That took a little bit.
 Of course, I have to do it diocese by diocese, which is a little slow!
 But it works.

+## February 4, 2025

+Since Connecticut has switched from counties to planning regions, I could not get my map to display correctly in Tableau.
+I downloaded a 2020 shape file of counties from <https://www.census.gov/cgi-bin/geo/shapefiles/index.php>.
+I had to do that using the Wayback Machine, because when I tried to download directly from the site, all attempts to download threw a 403 error.